foureyes/csci-ua.0002-fall2016-008/classes/23/files.markdown

 <section markdown="block">
 ### Where's My Stuff?

-When our programs are run, we usually have a bunch of variables that store numbers, lists, strings and allsorts of other data.  __But where do you think this data is actually stored?__ &rarr;
+When our programs are run, we usually have a bunch of variables that store numbers, lists, strings and all sorts of other data.  __But where do you think this data is actually stored?__ &rarr;

 <div class="incremental" markdown="block">